GLONASS

 Satellite navigation devices supporting both GPS and GLONASS have more satellites available, meaning positions can be fixed more quickly and accurately, especially in built-up areas where buildings may obscure the view to some satellites.
-GLONASS supplementation of GPS systems also improves positioning in high latitudes (north or south).
+Owing to its higher orbital inclination, GLONASS supplementation of GPS systems also improves positioning in high latitudes (near the poles).

 Development of GLONASS began in the Soviet Union in 1976.
-Beginning on 12 October 1982, numerous rocket launches added satellites to the system, until the completion of the constellation in 1995.
-After a decline in capacity during the late 1990s, in 2001, the restoration of the system was made a government priority and funding increased substantially.
-GLONASS is the most expensive program of the Roscosmos, consuming a third of its budget in 2010.
+Beginning on 12 October 1982, numerous rocket launches added satellites to the system until the completion of the constellation in 1995.
+In 2001, after a decline in capacity during the late 1990s, the restoration of the system was made a government priority, and funding increased substantially.
+GLONASS is the most expensive program of Roscosmos, consuming a third of its budget in 2010.

 By 2010, GLONASS had achieved full coverage of Russia's territory.
-In October 2011 the full orbital constellation of 24 satellites was restored, enabling full global coverage.
-The GLONASS satellites' designs have undergone several upgrades, with the latest version, GLONASS-K2, scheduled to enter service in 2023.
+In October 2011, the full orbital constellation of 24 satellites was restored, enabling full global coverage.
+The GLONASS satellites' designs have undergone several upgrades, with the latest version, GLONASS-K2, launched in 2023.

 System description

 GLONASS is a global navigation satellite system, providing real time position and velocity determination for military and civilian users.
-The satellites are located in middle circular orbit at 19100 km altitude with a 64.8° inclination and a period of 11 hours and 15 minutes.
+The satellites are located in middle circular orbit at 19100 km altitude with a 64.8° inclination and an orbital period of 11 hours and 16 minutes (every 17 revolutions, done in 8 sidereal days, a satellite passes over the same location).
 GLONASS's orbit makes it especially suited for usage in high latitudes (north or south), where getting a GPS signal can be problematic.

 The constellation operates in three orbital planes, with eight evenly spaced satellites on each.
 A fully operational constellation with global coverage consists of 24 satellites, while 18 satellites are necessary for covering the territory of Russia.
 To get a position fix the receiver must be in the range of at least four satellites.